Any questions? Chat live with one of our advisers and get answers today.

 Civil engineering is one of the oldest types of engineering.
 Specialist areas include structural, environmental and geotechnical engineering.
-Civil engineering courses provide core skills in areas that include mathematics, design, hydraulics and mechanics.
-Once you have gained a civil engineering degree, you could specialise in a related area such as structural engineering.

 Sheffield’s award-winning Department of Civil and Structural Engineering is one of the best in the UK.
 Learning takes place in the £81m Diamond building, which has cutting-edge facilities and equipment.

 The Department’s expert staff have extensive industry experience and are leading researchers in their fields.
 They work with top consultants to deliver up-to-date programmes that meet industry needs.
 Teaching is based on the latest world-leading research and has a focus on sustainable solutions.

 During your Civil Engineering degree, you’ll develop employability skills that make you stand out.
 The summer placement scheme helps you to gain work experience, and the Year in Industry programme leads to paid work with a civil engineering company.
 In 2016-17, 100% of students are in graduate-level jobs or further education within six months (Destinations of Leavers from Higher Education survey 2016-17).